Family of Tulalip man who told deputies ‘I can’t breathe’ during fatal struggle will get $1.75 million in Snohomish County settlement

 The case had called into question the independence of an investigation into Lacy’s death conducted by the Snohomish County Multiple Agency Response Team and alleged the detectives, the county medical examiner and prosecutors conspired with a union-appointed attorney to leave Lacy’s last words — “I can’t breathe” — out of investigative documents.

-The Lacy family’s Seattle attorney, Gabe Galanda, had requested that Gov. Jay Inslee’s office conduct an independent investigation into the incident.
-The office initially declined, stating that the death occurred before the passage of I-940 — a measure that reformed laws surrounding police use of deadly force.
-However, the governor has since said he will encourage a review of the deaths of Lacy and Stonechild Chiefstick by a new agency established by the Legislature during the last session to investigate and review all deaths at the hands of law enforcement.
+The Lacy family’s Seattle attorney, Gabe Galanda, had requested an independent investigation into the incident.
+Attorney General Bob Ferguson declined, stating that the death occurred before the passage of I-940 — a measure passed in 2019 that reformed laws surrounding police use of deadly force.
+However, Gov. Jay Inslee has since said he will encourage a review of the deaths of Lacy and Stonechild Chiefstick by a new agency established by the Legislature during the last session to investigate and review all deaths at the hands of law enforcement.

 “This is a big victory for our family,” said Sara Lacy on Tuesday.
 “We have been fighting for six years, in and out of court, to obtain justice.
 It’s good to know that Cecil is not forgotten and that his life matters.”